albridge/coalition-laravel-test/README.md

 6. run php artisan migrate from command line to create tables
 7. run php artisan serve to start laravel server
 8. go to localhost:8000 in your browser to view application and use application
+9. sortable library uses cdn so your computer needs to be connected to the internet to experience sorting functionality